tfjmp/website/content/post/phd-proposal/index.md

 - Advising
 ---

-The submission of your thesis proposal should normally occur before the end of the third year of the PhD program.
+The submission of your thesis proposal should normally occur in the second year of the PhD program and before the end of the third year.
 You can find more information about the process on the [department website](https://www.cs.ubc.ca/students/grad/policies/grad-handbook/phd-program/thesis-proposal).
 The process itself is clearly detailed, but the expected content of the thesis proposal itself is underspecified.